arXiv/arxiv-browse/script/sync_prod_to_gcp/README.md

 Currently, the max file size is set to 4MiB, with 10 log files.
 It should be fine for a few days.

+# Submissions to GCP service

+## General

+A systemd service "submssions-to-gcp" subscribes to GCP pub/sub queue for published and copy the submission tarball and abstract file to GCP bucket.

+## Service setup

+There is a (template) unit file.
+The service process runs one process per web node.

+    sudo systemctl enable submissions-to-gcp@sync-node.service
+    sudo systemctl start  submissions-to-gcp@dync-node.service

+This instantiate the service for sync-node.arxiv.org.

+## GCP Pub/sub

+The topic is already set up as [`submission-published`](https://console.cloud.google.com/cloudpubsub/topic/detail/submission-published?project=arxiv-production)
+This is used by HTML generation.
+2nd subscriber is added for [this](https://console.cloud.google.com/cloudpubsub/subscription/detail/sync-submission-from-cit-to-gcp?project=arxiv-production).